mapprotocol/developer-docs/docs/base/intro-to-mapo/index_en.md

 ### 2024 Q3
 * The release of the ‘Refactored Light Client Verification with ZK-Proof’ module as open source.
 * Launch Omnichain Development SDK V1.
-* Implement cross-chain interoperability support for Linea, Scroll, Solona, and Ton.
+* Implement cross-chain interoperability support for Linea, Scroll, Solana, and Ton.
 ### 2024 Q2
 * Test the “Refactored Light Client Verification with ZK-Proof” module.
 * Officially release cross-chain interoperability with Tron, Optimism, Mantle, Arbitrum, and zkSync Era.